 Using paid keyword research tools can help you quickly grow your traffic by finding the most valuable keywords.
 If experts are using few tools, then you should definitely consider giving them a try.
-Most of the premium keyword research tools like SEMrush, Long Tail Pro give you free trials.
+Most of the tools like Semrush, Long Tail Pro give you free trials.

 So I highly recommend you to first give them a try and if you are satisfied with their results, then purchase them to find better keywords in your niche.

 So what are your thoughts?
-Do let me know which are the best keyword research tools according to you in the comments section.
+Do let me know your favourite keyword research tools in the comments section.